Kickapoo: Kickapoo Indian Reservation of Kansas

-The tribe in Kansas was home to prophet Kenekuk, who was known for his astute leadership that allowed the small group to maintain their reservation.
-Kenekuk wanted to keep order among the tribe he was in, while living in Kansas.
-He also wanted to focus on keeping the identity of the Kickapoo people, because of all the relocations they had done.
+The tribe in Kansas was home to the prophet Kenekuk, known for his astute leadership, which allowed the small group to maintain their reservation.
+Kenekuk aimed to preserve order among his tribe while living in Kansas.
+He also focused on keeping the identity of the Kickapoo people intact, especially given all the relocations they had experienced.

 The basis of Kenekuk's leadership began in the religious revivals of the 1820s and 1830s, with a blend of Protestantism and Catholicism.
 Kenekuk taught his tribesmen and white audiences to obey God's commands, for sinners were damned to the pits of hell.
 Once the Kickapoo people got relocated to Kansas they resisted the ideas of Protestantism and Catholicism and started focusing more on farming, so they could provide food for the rest of the tribe.
 After this had happened they remained together and claimed some of the original land that they had before it was taken by Americans.

 The Kickapoo Indian Reservation of Kansas is located at in the northeastern part of the state in parts of three counties: Brown, Jackson, and Atchison.
 It has a land area of 612.203 km2 and a resident population of 4,419 as of the 2000 census.
 The largest community on the reservation is the city of Horton.
 The other communities are: